Calculator

 Can I compare different financing setups with it?

 Yes.
 That is one of its main strengths.
-You can change equity, repayment rate, interest rate, timeframe and extra repayments and compare the impact directly.
+You can change equity, principal repayment rate, interest rate, timeframe and extra repayments and compare the impact directly.

 Does this replace mortgage advice?